Configure private IP addresses for a virtual machine using the Azure portal

 To remove the static private IP address from the VM created above, complete the following step:

-From the IP addresses blade shown above, click Dynamic under Assignment, and then click Save.
+From the IP addresses pane shown above, click Dynamic under Assignment, and then click Save.